 CBE.
 Basic principles that govern human development from the prenatal period to death; developmental tasks and interrelations of family members through the life span.
-Licensed Practical

-Nurses who have been admitted to the LPN-to-RN program may receive advanced credit for NUR 101 (See "Licensed Practical Nurse" in the catalog index.)
+Licensed Practical Nurses who have been admitted to the LPN-to-RN program may receive advanced credit for NUR 101.